Amcazade Köprülü Hüseyin Pasha: Years as Grand Vizier

 The Sultan was very much affected by the defeat at Battle of Zenta, where he was personally present.
-Giving Amcazade Huseyin a free hand in governing his realm, he retreated to a court life, not in Istanbul but in the old palace in Edirne.
+Giving Amcazade Hüseyin a free hand in governing his realm, he retreated to a court life, not in Istanbul but in the old palace in Edirne.
 His close advisor was his old teacher, a cleric called Feyzullah Efendi, who he appointed as the Sheikh ul-Islam.
 Soon Feyzullah Efendi became the effective voice of the Sultan.
-As soon as the effects of Treaty of Karlowitz over, Feyzullah Efendi collected around him a clique of relatives and allies; started appointing them to key state posts and became the centre of intrigues against the Grand Vizier Amcazade Huseyin.
-Feyzullah Efendi had his son Fethullah Efendi given an appointment that would have given him the post of Sheik-ul-Islam when his father left the post.
+As soon as the effects of Treaty of Karlowitz were over, Feyzullah Efendi collected around him a clique of relatives and allies; started appointing them to key state posts and became the centre of intrigues against the Grand Vizier Amcazade Huseyin.
+Feyzullah Efendi had his son Fethullah Efendi given an appointment that would give him the post of Sheik-ul-Islam when his father left the post.
 The appointment of a sheikh-ul-Islam by dynastic rules was totally unprecedented but Amcazade Huseyin had little choice in the matter.
 From then onwards whenever the state under Amcazade Huseyin started affecting adversely his interests, Feyzullah Efendi was able to intervene and stop the application of such a policy.
 In July 1701 Mezzo Morto Huseyin Pasha, who was an ally of Amcazade Huseyin, died and the delicate power balance between Istanbul and Edirne tipped towards Feyzullah Efendi in Edirne.
 This frustrated Amcazade Huseyin Pasha so much, that his serious illness is attributed to this helplessness.
-After that illness in September 1702 Amcazade Huseyin Pasha resigned from the post of Grand-Vizier.
+In September 1702 Amcazade Huseyin Pasha resigned from the post of Grand-Vizier due to his illness.

 He went to live in his estate at Silivri, near Istanbul.
 Before the end of the year he died at his estate.
 He was buried at a türbe (tomb) at the district of "Sarachanebasi" in Istanbul.

-An able administrator and an important reformer he demonstrated again the ability of a member of the Koprulu dynasty in holding the Ottoman power intact after a big crisis, but at the end he was driven from office by a powerful cleric.
+As an able administrator and an important reformer he demonstrated again the ability of a member of the Koprulu dynasty in holding the Ottoman power intact after a big crisis, but at the end he was driven from office by a powerful cleric.

-One of the oldest wooden coastal mansions on the Bosphorous near the first suspension bridge, is the partial remains of one belonging to him called the "Koprulu Amcazade Huseyin Yalisi".
+One of the oldest wooden coastal mansions on the Bosphorous near the first suspension bridge, is the partial remains of a Yalı belonging to him is called the "Koprulu Amcazade Huseyin Yalisi".
 It is claimed that Amcazade Huseyin reviewed the final negotiated copy of the Treaty of Karlowitz at this left-over part of the mansion.